helenclx/leilukin-site/src/slashes/statements/accessibility.md

 * Links to skip to the main content or the top of the page.
 * Sufficient font size that can be enlarged without breaking the site layout
 * No autoplaying audio or video.
-* A button below code blocks to copy code snippets (requires JavaScript enabled in the browser).
+* A button below code blocks to copy code snippets with one click.
+(Requires JavaScript enabled in the browser)

 This site uses the [Lexend](https://www.lexend.com/) font family as the default font and [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html) as the monospaced font to improve text readability.